Arvindprksh/arvindprksh.github.io/_posts/NaturalLanguageLabs/2017-06-27-Linux_Command.md

 ```
 As you can see the above output of file command, you can check encoding of the file with file command.

+If you don't know Terminology about [MIME type](https://stackoverflow.com/questions/3828352/what-is-a-mime-type), See [this StackoverFlow](https://stackoverflow.com/questions/3828352/what-is-a-mime-type) wich is explaining it.

+Namely, simply speaking of it, MIME stands for Multi-purpose Internet Mail Extensions.
+MIME types form a standard way of classifying file types on the Internet just like a label to identify a type of data.

 ## [How To Chage An Encoding Into Another Encoding](https://stackoverflow.com/questions/64860/best-way-to-convert-text-files-between-character-sets)

 For now, If you read the above How To Check A File Encoding On Linux, After that, You need to chang with some tool to help you.